 Turning Off App Notifications

 Things are a little different when dealing with apps.
 First, there’s over a thousand apps available for Teams which require individual control.
 Second, apps have their own way of controlling notifications.
 Third, Teams has no way to instruct an app to stop using the activity feed notification API to send its signals to the activity feed.
 Introducing such a command would require every Teams-enabled app to update their code.
 A different method is needed.

 Take the Viva Insights app for example.
 Viva Insights loves sending notifications to inform users that their virtual commute is beginning, to praise other people, or to log their personal state of mind.
 To be fair to Viva Insights, the app allows users to decide when these notifications should appear.
 For instance, Figure 3 shows that the user wants to be notified at 18:00 daily to start their virtual commute.
-Viva Insights notes the setting and uses the notification API to post a reminder in the activity feed at that time.
+Viva Insights notes the setting and uses the notification API to post a reminder in the Teams Activity Feed at that time.

 Let’s say that we want to disable these notifications in the activity feed.
 Again, we go to the […] menu and select the option to turn off notifications for the app (Figure 4).
 Teams stops the notifications surfacing in the activity feed but does not update the notification settings in the app.
 In the case of Viva Insights, it has notification controls in Teams Settings and they are turned Off if you suppress notifications for the app in the activity feed.